-This article is an attempt to give scientific information about major HGH benefits to body including improvement of physique, fat loss, healing of cartilage, effects on immune and cardiovascular system.
+This article is an attempt to provide scientific information about major benefits HGH for the body, including the improvement in physique, fat loss, healing of cartilage, effects on the immune and cardiovascular systems.

-If you are interested in using growth hormone this information about HGH benefits will help you to decide whether you need to use it or not.
+If you are interested in using growth hormone, this information about HGH benefits will help you decide whether you need to use it or not.

 Muscle growth HGH benefits

-Anabolic properties of growth hormone are strong and they made it so popular among sportsmen, especially bodybuilders.
-HGH influences muscle via IGF-1, which is a result of growth hormone conversion in liver.
-IGF-1 binds to receptors in skeletal muscle tissue and in this way promotes protein synthesis.
+Anabolic properties of growth hormone are strong, and they made it so popular among athletes, especially bodybuilders.
+HGH influences muscle through IGF-1, which is a result of growth hormone conversion in the liver.
+IGF-1 binds to receptors in skeletal muscle tissue and thus promotes protein synthesis.

-Second way – is increasing number of nucleuses in muscle cells.
-Growth hormone induce transportation of miosatellite cells to already existing muscle cells.
-Miosatellites gives them their nucleuses and the muscle cell grows.
+The second way is increasing the number of nuclei in muscle cells.
+Growth hormone induces transportation of myosatellite cells to already existing muscle cells.
+Myosatellites give them their nuclei, and the muscle cell grows.

 Increase number of muscle cells by their division

-This effect is called hyperplasia – when one big muscle cell divides by two smaller ones.
-They, in turn, have more ability for hypertrophy than one cell.
-It seems to be the main among all HGH benefits, because significantly improves possible amount of muscles that you can gain.
+This effect is called hyperplasia, when one big muscle cell divides into smaller ones.
+They, in turn, are more prone to hypertrophy than one cell.
+It seems to be the main HGH benefit, which significantly increases the potential amount of muscles you can gain.

-Hyperplasia caused by HGH is likely to be the reason, why in 90-s bodybuilders became 15-20 kg heavier than in 80-s.
+Hyperplasia caused by HGH is likely to be the reason why in the 1990s, bodybuilders became 15-20 kg heavier than in 1980s.

-Growth hormone was proven to decrease oxidation of amino acids by 50 % during training and similar decrease in amount of nitrogen in urine (it shows lower protein breakdown rate).
+The research proves that growth hormone decreases oxidation of amino acids by 50% during training and causes the similar reduction in the amount of nitrogen in urine (it shows lower protein breakdown rate).

-Growth hormone also prevents conversion of cortisone to cortisole, which is known to be main catabolic hormone.
+Growth hormone also prevents the conversion of cortisone to cortisol, which is known to be the main catabolic hormone.

 Another great HGH benefit – ability to decrease fat even without keeping a diet.